practicaldsc/practicaldsc.github.io/final-project/website.md

 ## Local Rendering

 The above instructions give you all you need to create and make updates to your site.
 However, you _may_ want to set up Jekyll locally, so that you can look at how changes to your site would look without having to push and wait for GitHub to re-build your site.
 To do so, follow the steps [here](https://jekyllrb.com/docs/installation/) and then [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).
+The steps below largely come from these two sites.

 ### Step 1: Installation (Windows)